The400MillionDollarCorp/OSSPoly/main doc/ENVIRONMENT_VARIABLES_GUIDE.md

 # Environment Variables Setup Guide

 ## Overview
-This guide provides detailed instructions for setting up all required environment variables for both the backend and frontend components of PolyOracle.
+This guide provides detailed instructions for setting up all required environment variables for both the backend and frontend components of OSSPoly.

 ## Backend Environment Variables (`backend/.env`)